DeimosMH/DCH_nRF_Connect_SDK/docs/ble.md

 ## Connection process

+When the central sends a connection request, the peripheral and central have established a bi-directional connection (connection-oriented) channel.

+connection interval in Bluetooth LE - The interval at which the devices wake up to exchange data

 ### Disconnected by supervision timeout

 The other reason a device may disconnect is if it stops responding to packets.
 There can be several reasons for this.
 Either the application on the